anmol830/quiz-game/README.md

-Built a fun and interactive Quiz Game using React.js to help users test their knowledge through multiple-choice questions.
+Built a fun and interactive Quiz Game using React.js to help users test their knowledge through multiple-choice questionson nextleap compiler.

 👨‍💻 Key Features: